RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a term

-See nnn for the syntax of a ferm.
+See nnn for the syntax of a term.

 The value of a STRING is the content of the token; see nnn.